3/11: Recovery and Rebuilding

-Four years has passed since the biggest earthquake attacked Tohoku area in Japan on March 11, 2011.
+Four years have passed since the biggest earthquake devasted Japan's Tohoku region on March 11, 2011.

 No one could forget the scene, once people have watched the video of the tsunami that swept away all the houses, cars and people on that day.
 Now, how is the current situation in these areas?

 Ishinomaki City in Miyagi prefecture is one of the cities where the tsunami came.
 Rubbles were covering most of the places just after the earthquake and tsunami.
 For the past four years, people took off the rubbles and repaired many buildings that have been submerged.

 Watanoha town in Ishinomaki City is the area where the damages were the worst.
 The students at the broken Watanoha elementary school moved to a different school after the disaster.
 They came back to the Watanoha elementary school when people finished repairing it in 2014.
 The police officer at the police station near the school is glad they came back to the town.
 “The voices of the kids changed this town a lot, they made it cheerful.”

 The Myo Shrine in Watanoha displays many gods statues on the steps of the base of pillars where originally there were stone lanterns before the tsunami came.
 According to the priest of Myo Shrine Ryusho Okuni, many people brought the statues to the shrine when they found them in debris.
 Most of them are Ebisu daikoku or Shichifukujin, who are the local gods in Watanoha area.
 While some local families moved to different areas or lost their lifes due to the tsunami, those gods who were living in different houses now live in the same shrine together, maybe with the heart of their original owners.